 To my surprise, Crabapple trees have long been associated with marriage, love, and fertility.
 What a beautiful confirmation that the Lord was emphasizing that He indeed was married to our land.

 We rounded the corner of the church to meet the team at the front by the four, prominent, white plastered, pillars, upholding this historic building.
 Sine the church was located on the four corners of law, it seemed significant that there were also four pillars.
 Again, I heard the chant begin, yet this time the word “elitism” was added to it.

+St. Michael’s Episcopal Church in Charleston, SC

-St. Michael’s After everyone arrived, my husband read out loud the following scripture.
+After everyone arrived, my husband read out loud the following scripture.

 “You [Judah] shall no more be termed Forsaken, nor shall your land be called Desolate any more.
 But you shall be called Hephzibah [My delight is in her], and your land be called Beulah [married]; for the Lord delights in you, and your land shall be married [owned and protected by the Lord].”
 Isaiah 62:4 AMPC